 Table 10 Antenna gain to be used in study.

+[Editorial note: the use of the 24 dBm handheld terminal in the studies may be reviewed.
+It is suggested to use this as a reference, but this does not represent real MSS operations.]

 The terminal type and mapping power class and hence also the linked ACLR for the MSS UT is without antennas.
 It is therefore important to consider the adequate ACLR for the study cases of different antenna gain.

 Radiated Power assumptions for MSS type user terminals